rust-lang/book/src/ch10-03-lifetime-syntax.md

 The text of this string is stored directly in the program’s binary, which is always available.
 Therefore, the lifetime of all string literals is `'static`.

-You might see suggestions to use the `'static` lifetime in error messages.
-But before specifying `'static` as the lifetime for a reference, think about whether the reference you have actually lives the entire lifetime of your program or not, and whether you want it to.
+You might see some error messages from the compiler suggesting that you use the `'static'` lifetime to fix a problem.
+However, before specifying `'static` as the lifetime for a reference, think about whether the reference you have actually lives the entire lifetime of your program or not, and whether you want it to.
 Most of the time, an error message suggesting the `'static` lifetime results from attempting to create a dangling reference or a mismatch of the available lifetimes.
 In such cases, the solution is to fix those problems, not to specify the `'static` lifetime.

 ## Generic Type Parameters, Trait Bounds, and Lifetimes Together